 To achieve your goals requires focus.
 You might have ambitious goals for your business.
 You might have grand plans to achieve them.
-But work overload (busy-ness) either prevents you getting started or slows work can get done and one important change priority can also get done at the same time.
+But work overload (busy-ness) either prevents you getting started or slows you down.

 Time scarcity holds businesses back from implementing change.